Understanding Smart App Control’s role in security

 • runtime characteristics that match known malware patterns

 If an app is explicitly allowed — signed by a trusted publisher with a clean reputation — SAC lets it run without friction.
 If it is unknown or suspicious, SAC blocks execution and logs the event.
 The block is immediate.
-That makes it effective against commodity installers and unsigned launchers.
+That makes it useful against commodity installers and unsigned launchers.

-Concrete example: a bundled installer that tries to drop a second-stage loader will be stopped before the loader runs.
+One example: a bundled installer that tries to drop a second-stage loader will be stopped before the loader runs.
 That prevents registry persistence or scheduled tasks from being created.

 Requirements for Smart App Control